-Is that all our solution can do to help you with your repricing strategy?
+Is that all our solution can do to help you with your Amazon repricing strategies?
 Most certainly not.
 It doesn’t matter whether you are new to the online-selling game or a seasoned veteran on the Amazon playing field, our strategies offer everyone benefits in regard to price optimization and are the best example of how automatic repricing boosts your Amazon sales.
-The strategies are available to every customer at no extra charge and can be applied to both individual products and product groups alike.
+The repricing strategies are available to every customer at no extra charge and can be applied to both individual products and product groups alike.

 Let’s take a closer look at what we’re working with.

 Why would we need an Amazon Repricer Tool?
 Nearly all sales on Amazon take part over the so-called “Buy Box”, which is another name for the orange golden button on the right-hand side of your Amazon product page, labeled “Add to cart”.
 Around 90% of all purchases happen by clicking this button.
 So far so good.

 Here’s the catch: only one product at a time can be attributed to the “Add to cart” field.
 In other words, only one product at a time can be in the Buy Box.
 This of course leads to fierce competition between margin-hungry sellers, especially if you sell over Amazon Wholesale.
 This is why we developed Amazon repricing strategies for our Repricer that are designed to help you win the Buy Box as often as possible.